Cramps, PMS, Acne, Bloating

 In short: when estrogen and progesterone aren’t working in balance, your body feels it in the form of symptoms.

-Mood swings, low energy, brain fog, fatigue
+Mood swings, fatigue, brain fog

 When estrogen and progesterone are out of balance, it doesn’t just affect your body - it can strongly impact how you feel mentally and emotionally too...